ajnisbet/paired/README.md

 ## Installation

-Paired can be installed with pip.
+Paired is on [PyPI](https://pypi.org/project/paired/) and can be installed with pip.
 It has no dependencies.

 ```shell
 pip install paired